shopsys/shopsys/docs/model/elasticsearch.md

 * detail_url (absolute url to page with products detail)
 * visibility (all visibilities for all pricing groups and domains)

-Data of all products are exported into Elasticsearch by CRON module (`ProductSearchExportCronModule.php`) every 5 minutes.
+Data of all products are exported into Elasticsearch by CRON module (`ProductExportCronModule.php`) every 5 minutes.
 Alternatively, you can force the export manually using `product-search-export-products` Phing target.

 ## Use of Elasticsearch